Skip to main content

 Will it slow my agents down?+

 Checks run in the fast path, locally, typically in well under a millisecond.
-Security that adds heavy latency gets disabled under pressure, so low-latency enforcement was a design requirement, not an afterthought.
+Security that adds heavy latency gets disabled under pressure, so low-latency enforcement was a design requirement from day one.

 Does it guarantee 100% detection?+

 No tool does.
-GuardClaw publishes its rates (97%+ on the built-in corpus) and layers seven independent controls so a miss at one is caught by another.
-You keep your security team and threat model; GuardClaw is infrastructure, not a replacement.
+GuardClaw publishes its rates (97%+ on our built-in corpus) and layers seven controls so a miss at one has another chance to be caught.
+You keep your security team and threat model.
+GuardClaw is infrastructure underneath them.

 Give your agents guardrails.

 Deterministic, local, and layered from the first commit.
-Start free, sync patterns weekly, upgrade when you need the live feed.
+Start free, check for pattern updates on a schedule you set, upgrade when you need the live feed.